ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 - Encrypt the screenshot with GPG/GPA [**by using the provided public key**](for_tails_encryption.pub).

 - Follow the provided .onion address to the Onionshare file-sharing site.
 It should ask for a password, it is also provided.
-The site should say "Task 4 return box".
+The site should say "Task 3 return box".

 ### Task 3 A) What to return on the website

-Upload an encrypted image file containing a screenshot of Tails with your name and student ID visible to the provided OnionShare address, accompanied by a message containing your name or another identifier which you can provide in the return repository.
+Upload an encrypted image file containing a screenshot of the Tails desktop with your name and student ID visible to the provided OnionShare address, accompanied by a message containing your name or another identifier.
+(Identifier can be mentioned in the return repository)

 ### Task 3 B) Onionshare website